attila-lendvai/maru/README.md

 ### Maru's status

+Backporting of the latest from the `piumarta` branch is done: it should be semantically equivalent with the `eval.l` in Piumarta's latest.

 The compiler in `emit.l` currently emits an `eval.s` text file.
 Therefore, for now, a C toolchain is required for a full circle of bootstrap.
 With the addition of an IA-32 assembler this requirement can be eliminated; i.e. there's no inherent external dependency in the codebase (besides the services that `libc` provides).

-Backporting of the latest from the `piumarta` branch is in progress.

 Assorted TODO:
 - revive all the goodies in the `piumarta` branch, but in a structured way